hmrc/user-allow-list/README.md

 ### 1. Decide on the identifier and feature name

 Before starting any implementation you should decide upon a stable identifier you will use to identify users.
 For example, a national insurance number or other identifier retrieved from auth. _This cannot be a value provided by a user themselves_.
-This

 You should also decide upon a feature name, which is used to identify a specific list.